cheapmanga/Cheap-PCK-Studio/README.md

 # Cheap-PCK-Studio
+PCK Studio but better in python

 It is a PCK studio but it can extract .arc files
 There is a hex editor included for .loc edition

+## Dependencies

+pip install Pillow (optionnal) : used for image preview